Bladder problems

 Sexual problems

 Erectile dysfunction is not being able to gain or maintain an erection.
 Premature ejaculation is ejaculation during sexual activity sooner than you or your partner would like.
 There is a lot of evidence to suggest that pelvic floor exercises can help with sexual problems.
-Try the advice in the bladder problems section for help with finding your pelvic floor muscles and getting started with the exercises.
+Try the advice in the Pelvic Floor Exercises section for help with finding your pelvic floor muscles and getting started with the exercises.

 Pelvic pain